Krish8653/Covid_19/README.md

 ### Acknowledgement

-The dataset for this project has been taken from Johns Hopkins University's github page.
-Please check https://github.com/CSSEGISandData/COVID-19 for additional information.
+The dataset for this project has been taken from Johns Hopkins University's github page and modified by Krish8653 as per report's demand.
+Please check https://github.com/CSSEGISandData/COVID-19 for additional licensing information.